Slack V2 Integration Guide | PagerDuty

 If I already have the Slack V1 extension installed, how do I migrate to Slack V2 or Slack V2 Next Generation?

-Slack V1 will be deprecated on November 1, 2021 and accounts using this version must migrate to Slack V2 or Slack V2 Next Generation before that date.
+Slack V1 was deprecated on November 1, 2021, and accounts using this version must migrate to Slack V2 or Slack V2 Next Generation.

 To migrate to Slack V2:

-You will need to add Slack V2 as a new extension, and once you're finished testing, delete the Slack V1 extension.
-You'll then need to complete the Workspace mapping step (Step 3 of Initial Configuration, above) to connect your Slack Workspace to PagerDuty.
+You must add Slack V2 as a new extension, and once you are finished testing, delete the Slack V1 extension.
+You must then complete the workspace mapping step (Step 3 of Initial Configuration) to connect your Slack workspace to PagerDuty.

 To migrate to Slack V2 Next Generation:

-Please follow instructions here to use our migration tool.
+Please follow the instructions here to use our migration tool.

-How do I know if I’m using V1 or V2 integration when looking at the Slack notification?
+How do I know if I am using V1 or V2 integration when looking at the Slack notification?

-If the notification in Slack contains More Actions menu, you are using the updated V2 integration.
+If the notification in Slack contains a More Actions menu, you are using the updated V2 integration.

-If I don’t connect my PagerDuty and Slack accounts, can I still action notifications in Slack?
+If I do not connect my PagerDuty and Slack accounts, can I still action notifications in Slack?

-No. The Slack V2 integration, unlike V1, requires you to connect so that it can respect PagerDuty user permissions.
+No. The Slack V2 integration requires you to connect so that it can respect PagerDuty user permissions.

-I changed my channel from public to private, and now my incidents aren't posting to Slack.
+I changed my channel from public to private, and now my incidents are not posting to Slack.

 Do I need to install anything separate to use the slash command?

 No. In the V2 integration, this is no longer a separate app.
-You do need to ensure that you map the Slack extension and your Slack workspace to PagerDuty (step 4 of the Integration Walkthrough), and then the /pd trigger command will function.
-Note: At the moment in V2, only PagerDuty users can use /pd trigger.
+You must ensure that you map the Slack extension and your Slack workspace to PagerDuty (step 4 of the Integration Walkthrough), and then the /pd trigger command functions.
+Note: Currently in V2, only PagerDuty users can use /pd trigger.
 If you want to allow anyone to use the slash command, you should keep the legacy slash command integration in place.

 Can I add multiple Slack workspaces to a single PagerDuty account?